flavianmissi/flaviamissi.github.io/_posts/2015-04-03-why-i-love-tdd.markdown

 TDD or Test-Driven Development as the name same says, is to develop with the wise guidance of testing.

 Many only write the tests, but don't allow the testing process to guide them.
 If you do this, you're the right path!
-But by only writing tests for assurance, is not using the most benefitial part of the TDD process, the benefit it does to the design and evolution of your solutions.
+But only writing tests for assurance is not using the most benefitial part of the TDD process, which is simple and evolutionary design.

 ##Write your tests first